 James has served on many community and state-wide boards and commissions and was appointed by two different South Carolina State Governor to leadership roles as a College Board of Trustee member (The Citadel) and was nominated as a Commissioner to the South Carolina State

 Executive Director of the Veterans of the Mississippi Civil Rights Movement, Inc., since 2012, coordinator for the organization since 2005.
 Cynthia worked at Jackson State University as the Resources and Media Technology Manager for the Dr. Margaret Walker Alexander National Research Center.
 She also serves as the Secretary for the SNCC Legacy Project Board of Directors.

-Cynthia was the Executive Director for the 2014 Freedom Summer 50th Anniversary Reunion in Jackson, MS, served on the 2013 50th Anniversary Committee for the Commemoration of the murder of Medgar Evers, and as Operations Director for the 2011 Return of the Freedom Riders 50th Anniversary Reunion (Jackson, MS), In addition, Cynthia also served on the committee for 2015 50th Anniversary of the Bridge Crossing Jubilee in Selma, Alabama.
-Cynthia is a recording artist, songwriter, producer and has recorded and self-produced 5 CD’s.
-She has traveled extensively to Africa, Brazil, England, Holland, Canada, Alaska, France, Germany and to several Caribbean islands singing.
-In 2000, Cynthia founded the Canton Gospel Music Association (CGMA) located in her hometown of Canton, MS. Since 2006, this organization has awarded 145 music scholarships to up and coming musicians.
+Cynthia was the Executive Director for the 2014 Freedom Summer 50th Anniversary Reunion in Jackson, MS, and served on the 2013 50th Anniversary Committee for the Commemoration of the murder of Medgar Evers.
+She was the Operations Director for the 2011 Return of the Freedom Riders 50th Anniversary Reunion (Jackson, MS).
+In addition, Cynthia also served on the committee for the 2015 50th Anniversary of the Bridge Crossing Jubilee in Selma, Alabama.
+Cynthia is a recording artist, songwriter, and producer and has recorded and self-produced 5 CDs.

 Lawrence Pijeaux, Jr.